-The SsangYong Musso long wheelbase LWB will be arriving in UK dealerships in around April 2020, Professional Pickup can EXCLUSIVELY REVEAL.
-The new model variant is 310mm longer than the current version and has longest load bed of any double-cab pickup.
+The SsangYong Musso long-wheelbase LWB will be arriving in UK dealerships in around April 2020.
+At 310mm longer than the current version, it will have the longest load bed of any double-cab pickup.

-Since going on sale in 2018, the second-generation SsangYong Musso has fallen short when it comes to load space capacity which has no doubt hampered sales, especially with the commercial opertors.
-At 1,300mm long, its 185mm shorter than the Isuzu D-Max’s load bed – the next shortest of all double-cabs.
+Since going on sale in 2018, the second-generation SsangYong Musso has fallen short when it comes to load space capacity which has no doubt hampered sales, especially with commercial operators.
+At 1,300mm long, it’s 185mm shorter than the Isuzu D-Max’s load bed – the next shortest of all double-cabs.

 From front to rear, the SsangYong Musso LWB is a 310mm increase on the current model at 5,405mm.
 The overall height also increases slightly (15mm) to 1,855mm, although the width remains the same again (2,175mm with the mirrors).